23 Most amazing family road trip ideas in Texas are right here.

-Folks, things aren’t going to get better in time for summer vacations.
-Gas pricing will be higher than ever, so I wanted to write about family road trip ideas in Texas close to home.
+There’s no place like Texas.
+And there’s no better way to experience it than a road trip with your family.
+We’ve put together 23 of the most amazing family road trip ideas in Texas so you can get out there and explore this great state with your loved ones.
 Some may be obvious, and some might not have even crossed your mind.
 It’s worth a look.
-I have a 12-year-old grandson that will get mighty bored if we don’t go anywhere, so I’m off to find fun things for us and you to do!
+I have a 13-year-old grandson that I raise who will get mighty bored if we don’t go anywhere, so I’m off to find fun things for us and you, too!

 Family Road Trip Ideas In Texas

 If you’re planning a kid-friendly trip, these ideas are some of the most common.
 Considering factors such as length of stay, the age of your children, and if you want to take your pet, you can plan a vacation that your kids and yourself will remember forever.